YanniZ06/HaxeAL-Soft/README.md

 These are the files that users of the library will use to make interacting with our binds easier.

-These are regular classes that contain the same functions and have the same names as their extern counterparts.
+These are regular classes that contain the same functions as their extern counterparts, however their class name (and the file name aswell) have "Haxe" appended before, which is crucial to keeping compatibility with the extern generated file by the same name (it doesnt matter what package it is in, it will try to replace it nonetheless and will throw a dozen of cpp errors at you about wrong syntax despite everything being right).

 The arguments and return types for these functions should not contain any cpp package objects, and instead make use of easy to use non cpp objects.